John Witt Randall: Early life

-Randall was born in Boston, the son of Dr. John Randall (1774–1843), and his wife, Elizabeth Wells Randall (1783–1868).
+Randall was born in Boston, Massachusetts, on November 6, 1813.
+He was the son of Dr. John Randall (1774–1843), and his wife, Elizabeth Wells Randall (1783–1868).
 Dr. Randall was an eminent physician and dentist, with three degrees from Harvard College (A.B.
 1802, M.B.
 1806, M.D.
 1811), and Elizabeth Randall was a granddaughter of the American Founding Father Samuel Adams.
-After they married in 1809, John and Elizabeth Randall lived at 5 Winter Street, a wood-framed house with a garden on the southeast corner of Winter Street at Winter Place (the home, from 1784 until his death in 1803, of Samuel Adams and, until her death in 1808, of his widow Elizabeth Adams).
+After they married in 1809, John and Elizabeth Randall lived at 5 Winter Street, a wood-framed house with a garden on the southeast corner of Winter Street at Winter Place (the home, from 1784 until he died in 1803, of Samuel Adams and, until she died in 1808, of his widow Elizabeth Adams).
 Around 1830, Adams' old house was replaced by Dr. Randall's new one, and the address changed to 20 Winter Street.
-The family lived there until Dr. Randall's death in 1843.
+The family lived there until Dr. Randall died in 1843.

 Notwithstanding his Boston residency, Randall retained an attachment to his family's farm in Stow, Massachusetts, on which he grew up.
 The success of his medical practice allowed him to buy his siblings' interest in the property, after which "he built a new and more comfortable dwelling-house near the site of the original homestead, which had fallen into decay; and it became a cherished summer resort for him and his family."

-An only son, John Witt Randall grew up with four sisters: Elizabeth Wells Randall (1811–1867), Belinda Lull Randall (1816–1897), Maria Hayward Randall (1820–1842), and Hanna Adams Randall (1824–1862) who later changed her name to Anna Checkley Randall.
+Randall grew up with his sisters Elizabeth Wells Randall (1811–1867), Belinda Lull Randall (1816–1897), Maria Hayward Randall (1820–1842), and Hanna Adams Randall (1824–1862).

-Education and brief career in natural history
+According to Randall's friend and literary executor, Francis Ellingwood Abbot, Randall's "whole boyhood and youth had been embittered by unhappy relations with his father" for "Dr. John Randall was a man of iron will, disguised to the world by great suavity and polish of manner, but manifested to his family in a despotic and often capricious arbitrariness that brought much misery to those whom, doubtless, he sincerely loved."